Available with Location Referencing license.

 Removes overlapping centerline sections to ensure that there is one common centerline in cases where centerline geometry overlaps.

-The Esri Location Referencing minimum schema models route concurrencies by having routes share the same centerline associations in the centerline sequence table.
+The ArcGIS Location Referencing minimum schema models route concurrencies by having routes share the same centerline associations in the centerline sequence table.
 Running this tool may result in centerline changes, such as centerline splitting or deletion of duplicated centerline features.
 It may also update centerline sequence table records so that routes share centerlines.

 Overlapping centerlines can result when any of the following occur:

 - A network with concurrent routes is loaded

 - Ad-hoc user centerline editing

 While the Remove Overlapping Centerlines tool can be run any time after a LRS Network is created and data is loaded, consider running it only after you've finished creating all LRS Networks and have loaded all data in your LRS.
 If additional columns are modeled on the centerlines, some centerline attributes may be lost when the tool is run.